Ph.D., English and Comparative Literature, Columbia University, 2014

 Professor Jang Wook Huh specializes in ethnic American and comparative literatures, with an emphasis on modern cross-cultural exchanges in transpacific circuits.
 He is currently working on a book that examines the literary and cultural connections between black liberation struggles in the U.S. and anticolonial movements in Korea during the Japanese and American occupations.
-His research has been supported by the American Council of Learned Societies, the Social Science Research Council, the Council on Library and Information Resources, and the Fulbright Program, among others.
+His research has been supported by the American Council of Learned Societies, the National Endowment for the Humanities, the Social Science Research Council, the Council on Library and Information Resources, and the Fulbright Program, among others.

 Before joining the faculty at the University of Washington, Professor Huh taught in the Department of English at the University at Buffalo, State University of New York.
 He holds a PhD from Columbia University and a BA from Seoul National University.

 - "The Harlem Renaissance in Translation: Socialism, Nostalgia, and the Multilingual Spaces of Diaspora," American Quarterly 72, no. 3 (September 2021): 597-617.

 - "'Our Temples for Tomorrow': Langston Hughes and the Making of a Democratic Korea," The Langston Hughes Review 27, no. 2 (September 2021): 115-36.